Elucidating the solution space of extended reverse-time SDE for diffusion models: Experiments

-In this section, we demonstrate that ER-SDE-Solvers can significantly accelerate the sampling process of existing pretrained DMs.
-We vary the number of function evaluations (NFE), i.e., the invocation number of the data prediction model, and compare the sample quality between ER-SDE-Solvers of different orders and other training-free samplers.
-For each experiment, we draw 50K samples and employ the widely-used FID score~\citep{heusel2017gans} to evaluate sample quality, where a lower FID typically signifies better sample quality.
-For detailed implementation and experimental settings, please refer to Appendix \ref{appendixc}.
+In this section, we demonstrate that ER-SDE-Solvers can significantly accelerate the sampling process of pretrained DMs.
+We vary the number of function evaluations (NFE), i.e., the invocation number of the data prediction model, and compare the sample quality between ER-SDE-Solvers of different stages and other training-free samplers.
+For each experiment, we draw 50K samples and employ the widely-used FID score \cite{heusel2017gans} and sFID \cite{nash2021generating} to evaluate sample quality, where a lower FID/sFID typically signifies better sample quality.
+Detailed implementation and experimental settings refer to Supp.3.